 - Free lockers available

-- The free audiotour is available in the following languages: Dutch, English, German, French, Spanish, Italian and Russian
+- The free audiotour is available in the following languages: Dutch, English, German, French, Spanish, Italian and Russian, Japanese and Chinese (Mandarin).

 - Experience how the master painter Rembrandt van Rijn spent his days

 - On set times you will be able to attend a demonstration of paint preparations or an etching demonstration